inflmts/gale/README.md

 ## Notes

 Ascii text generated with <https://ascii.co.uk>.

-See `COMPARISON.md` for a small comparison of what I think are the pros and cons of various methods of dotfile management.

 This is probably way overcomplicated for what I actually need.
 I am really good at coming up with bad ideas.
 That's why I need other people to help me,